zingzincoachtay/slimminux/README.md

 # slimminux
-Portable shell scripts to slim down some preinstalled Linux packages
+Portable shell scripts to slim down Linux installation with or without persistent live USB (or any storage media) by removing some preinstalled packages